-If it feels like people aren't listening or are disrespectful, keep trying.
+If it feels like people are not listening or are disrespectful, keep trying.
 Change usually takes time.
 Take notice when adults do listen and try to understand your thoughts.
-If you feel like someone is talking down to you, don't be quiet about it.
+If you feel like someone is talking down to you, do not be quiet about it.
 Bring it up.
 The groups need to deal with the issue.